Gabrielle Union Sizzles In A Fringe Bikini During Romantic Trip Dwyane Wade Surprised Her With

 As reported by People, Dwyane Wade recently took to Instagram to reveal that he planned an incredible surprise for his lucky wife Gabrielle Union.
 However, the NBA star confessed that he had a little help from travel website Booking.com.

 “Thank you @bookingcom for helping me surprise @gabunion in France this weekend with this lovely stay!”
-Wade wrote. “#BookingYeah #BookingPartner #wadeworldtour2018 ????????.”
+Wade wrote. “#BookingYeah #BookingPartner #wadeworldtour2018????????.”

 Gabrielle Union’s surprise trip to the French Riviera included luxurious accommodations at the Four Seasons Pool Suites at the Grand Hotel du Cap Ferrat.
 Guests at the resort can savor the fine dining options offered at its Michelin-star restaurant, relax while indulging in its award-winning spa services, and take a dip in “one of the world’s most beautiful” pools.
 Wade and Union’s room also included their own infinity pool, but this isn’t the body of water that the couple decided to pose in front of for a sexy swimsuit snapshot.
 Instead, the Miami residents hit the beach in search of the perfect backdrop for a photo of their impressive beach bodies.